ericelliott/speculation/README.md

 A speculation is exactly like a promise, except for these changes:

 * Speculations can be easily cancelled.
 Simply pass a `shouldCancel` promise into the speculation during creation.
 * `new` is not required when creating a speculation.
+(That would be extra typing for no benefit).

 The signature is: